bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsInsulatedJoint_0V_bDkEFz0MBUJ_PVJB5bz/Documentation.md

-Indicate if the rail joint is insulated or not.
+Indicates if the rail joint is insulated.